Haxprox/etoken-checker/README.md

 | Ubuntu 16.04	 |  ❔  |  ❔  |  ❔  |  ❔  |  ❔  |  ❔  |  ❔  |
 | Ubuntu 18.04	 |  ❔  |  ❔  |  ❔  |  ❔  |  ❔  |  ❔  |  ❔  |
 | Ubuntu 19.04	 |  ❔  |  ❔  |  ❔  |  ❔  |  ❔  |  ❔  |  ❔  |

-- The script is based on `systemd` and built-in desktop `autostart` feature.

 ✅ - Means `OpenSC` package is pre-installed and `~/.config/autostart/` is supported by default.